jashs13/URL-Shortener/README.md

 ## Notes

 This project was created on **Ubuntu-20.04 LTS** and tested under **Windows 10** and **Ubuntu**, and is expected to work fully in other systems too.

-This project is still under development.
-Parts of the source codes may not be well documented.
-Also suitable prompts may not be available for the user at the moment.

 More features and fixes are yet to come.
 Meanwhile suggestions, ideas, bug reports are welcomed.